 - Multi-pass welding traps slag between layers

-- Residual contaminants on surface
+- Residual contaminants on the surface

 - Damaged electrode coatings